CHI-CityTech/AI_Media_Control/README.md

 * 🔒 **warning** Note

-Please Do **not** share your OpenAI API key publicly.
+* Please Do **not** share your OpenAI API key publicly.
 Never share the key openly and save the key somewhere.
 Consider using environment variables - `.env`/`python -m venv venv` file in running the app.

-Edit `app.py` and replace this line:
+Inside your filename `app.py` replace this line:

 ```python
 client = OpenAI(api_key="api_key_here")
 ```

-with your OpenAI API key.
+with your own OpenAI API key.
 You can obtain one from here: [https://platform.openai.com/account/api-keys](https://platform.openai.com/api-keys)

 ```python
 client = OpenAI(api_key="sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXX")